“To create a better future for those impacted by brain injury through awareness, support, advocacy, community engagement, and prevention.”

 Brain Injury Alliance of Montana Staff

 John joined BIAMT in November 2016.
 John has a strong and diverse professional background.
 He has served on a number of boards for local nonprofits, is an elected mayor, and is an entrepreneur in the corporate world.
 John’s experience and passion support BIAMT’s mission in areas of fund development, engagement with community leaders, and participation in policy and legislative matters.
 Born and raised in Montana, John spends as much time as possible with his family in the beautiful outdoors.

 Sarah joined BIAMT in January 2021.
 She graduated from Pacific Lutheran University in Tacoma, WA with degrees in International Affairs and Strategic Communications.
-While in school, discovered her love of working with advocacy-driven community organizations while creating marketing materials for local Tacoma non-profits.
+While in school, she discovered her love of working with advocacy-driven community organizations while creating marketing materials for local Tacoma non-profits.
 After graduating college, she returned to Montana to be closer to her family and the mountains.
 Born and raised in Bigfork, MT, Sarah loves to ski, climb, travel and backpack.

 Brain Injury Alliance of Montana Board of Directors

 Dana Henkel, Esq.